CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-In the specific scenario of on field measurements with a predominant electrostatic component (where the electrostatic component determines the phase value with voltage), the sign of the electrostatic component's slope is contingent on the direction of the applied voltage, as established in the following table:
+In the specific scenario of on field measurements with a predominant electrostatic component (when the electrostatic component determines the phase value with voltage), the sign of the electrostatic component's slope is contingent on the direction of the applied voltage, as established in the following table:
 </p>

 <p align="center" width="100%">